a-koshy/getting-and-cleaning-data/CodeBook.md

 f_body_body_gyro_jerk_mag_std
 ```

-### Averages of each variable, activity and subject - `averages.txt`
+### `averages.txt` - Averages of each variable, activity and subject

 This data set has 180 rows and 68 columns.
 The columns are `subject`, `activity` and 66 variables, like `tidy_data.txt`.
 Each row contains a subject, activity, and for each variable, the mean value for that subject and activity.

 ### Work performed to clean the data

 To clean the original data set, the following steps were taken:

   1. Load the test data, training data, activities, subjects and variable names from the original data set.
   2. Restructure the data frames - add meaningful and consistent variable names to the columns, add columns for `subject` and `activity`, and rename the factors in `activity`.
   3. Subset the data set for columns containing `mean()` or `std()` in the variable name.
   4. Join the test and training data frames to form `tidy_data` and order the rows by `subject`.
   5. Write `tidy_data` to `tidy_data.txt`.
   6. Create a new data frame called `averages` with 68 columns and 180 rows, and name the columns with variable names from `tidy_data`.
   7. Fill `averages` with the mean of each variable, for each subject and each activity.
 The   means are calculated from `tidy_data`.
   8. Write `averages` to `averages.txt`.

+More detailed notes can be found in the comments of run_analysis.R.